 Chamber Music Magazine wrote in a 1992 article that “Every woman flute player in every major American orchestra, every little girl who plays the flute in a school band, has Frances Blaisdell to thank.
 She was the first.”

 I was deeply honored to be the first high school student awarded the Frances Blaisdell Scholarship by the National Flute Association (NFA).
+Frances Blaisdell was one of the first women to enter the male-dominated world of orchestral performance.

 At my school, the IB program and the general student population exist in parallel worlds.
 Historically, the different coursework, separate buildings, schedules, restrooms, and after-school activities divided a predominantly Asian IB cohort from a largely African American traditional student population.
 Thus, there was a wall between us, and I endeavored to break it.

 Beyond music, I also coordinated after-school transportation so that a teammate—the only African American girl on our swim team—could attend practices and meets regularly.
-During African American History Month, our SNHS chapter decorated the science classroom door with images and stories highlighting Black scientists and their contributions.
+Similarly, during African American History Month, our SNHS chapter decorated the science classroom door with images and stories highlighting Black scientists and their contributions.
 These experiences reshaped my understanding of leadership.
 I now see it as creating access and making room for the people who were separated by systems.

 Video recordings